-Public Open House in Prince Rupert on November 19, 2019

-- Public Open House in Port Edward on November 20, 2019 - Public Survey (PRPA Offices/Open Houses/Project Website) from November 4 to December 15, 2019. - Meetings with partner First Nations (Metlakatla, Lax Kw'alaams, Kitsumkalum and Kitselas), Meetings with local municipalities (Prince Rupert and Port Edward) - Project Notification and Invitations for Input from Project Stakeholders: Invitations to comment to the broader stakeholder list that included: - PRPA tenants - Environmental groups - Local advocacy groups - Provincial and Federal Government agencies - First Nation communities - Municipal communities in the Skeena Watershed.
+- Public Open House in Prince Rupert on November 19, 2019 - Public Open House in Port Edward on November 20, 2019 - Public Survey (PRPA Offices/Open Houses/Project Website) from November 4 to December 15, 2019. - Meetings with partner First Nations (Metlakatla, Lax Kw'alaams, Kitsumkalum and Kitselas) as well as with local municipalities (Prince Rupert and Port Edward) - Project Notification and Invitations for Input from Project Stakeholders: Invitations to comment to the broader stakeholder list that included:

+- o PRPA tenants

+- Environmental groups

+- Local advocacy groups

+- Provincial and federal government agencies

+- o First Nation communities

+- o Municipalities in the Skeena Watershed.